 Michael Jai White: “I’m One Of The Luckiest People On Earth”

 Brooklyn, N.Y.-born Michael Jai (pronounced “Jye”) White, is one of Hollywood’s most respected actors and martial artists best known for his high-profile roles in Black Dynamite, Tyler Perry’s Why Did I Get Married, For Better Or For Worse, The Dark Knight and Spawn.
-He’s been having a great year with movies, producing and he just celebrated his second anniversary to his wife after a long bout of being a single dad.
+He’s been having a great year with movies, producing and he just celebrated his fourth anniversary to his wife after a long bout of being a single dad.

-“My life is the best it’s EVER been because of this woman,” shared White about his wife Gillian White.
+“My life is the best it’s EVER been because of this woman,” shared the 52-year-old White about his wife Gillian White.
 “A day late on here, but Happy Anniversary to my wife and my best friend @sogillmatic.”

 Gillian couldn’t pick just one word to describe how much joy Michael brings to her life so she decided to include several instead to express her feelings about their love.
 “Happy Anniversary to my husband @officialmichaeljai!
 Thank you for filling my world with every HAPPY synonym in Roget’s Thesaurus !!!!!” she shared.

 “I feel like I’m one of the luckiest people on Earth,” says White.
 But as a teen, he garnered a reputation for being a much-feared street fighter.
 “I hung precariously out of line when I was a kid,” he says.
 “I could have gone in another direction had it not been for some intervention from positive role models at the right time.
 And the blessings that I have now, I have to share them.”

 Being once a single father, White began to understand the challenges of what so many Black mothers face on a daily basis put things into perspective and became a catalyst for White to aggressively pursue his acting career.
 “I got to see what struggle really was, so I had to work hard to overcome it.”